What is Cosywool sheep's wool insulation made of?

 What is the difference between Thermafleece Cosywool and SupaSoft insulation?

-Cosywool insulation is made from sheeps wool and is highly breathable, enabling it to absorb and release excess moisture from the air which in turn, helps prevent the build up of harmful water in the fabric of the building.
+Cosywool is a sheeps wool insulation made from sheeps wool and is highly breathable, enabling it to absorb and release excess moisture from the air which in turn, helps prevent the build up of harmful water in the fabric of the building.

 SupaSoft insulation is made from recycled Polyester (PET bottles) - like the fleecy fibres used in duvets and jackets but unlike Cosywool, is not breathable.